dimankub/Eye_Break_Reminder/readme.md

 ```bash
 python main.py
 ```

+The application will run in the background with a system tray icon.
+Right-click the tray icon to access the menu:

+- **Pause/Resume**: Temporarily stop or resume reminders
+- **Check now**: Trigger an immediate reminder
+- **Exit**: Close the application

-Press Ctrl+C to stop the reminder.
+Press Ctrl+C in the terminal to stop the reminder.

 ## 🔔 Example Notification
 💡 Take a short eye break!
 Look away for a bit.